almirbi/pepsi-machine/README.md

 ## What's inside?

-This is a showcase app with a buyer and seller roles.
+This is a showcase vending machine app with a buyer and seller roles.
 A seller can post products.
 A buyer can insert coins and spend them to buy the products.
 The result of the purchase returns the solution of a Coin Change problem.

 This turborepo uses [Yarn](https://classic.yarnpkg.com/) as a package manager.
 It includes the following packages/apps: